 described in this section.
 NOTE

-: All programs that are currently running on the computer may not
+: It is possible that not all programs that are currently running

 tab of Task Manager.